yardstiq/quantum-benchmarks/CONTRIBUTING.md

 # Contribution Guide

+*By contributing to this benchmark, you are agreeing to release it under [MIT License](LICENSE).*

+To contribute new benchmarks, please open a pull request and the maintainer to run it on test machine.

 ## Shell Scripts
 The shell script `bin/benchmark` provides an easy interface to setup benchmarks on arbitrary machine.
 If you would like to add a new benchmark please: